lekoder/ktl/README.md

 ## Alternatives

-* [doT](https://github.com/olado/doT/) is an excelent templating language with blazing-fast implementation and it was inspiration to write KTL.
-It is however www-centric and `it` notation is not that usefull.
+* [doT](https://github.com/olado/doT/) is an excellent templating language with blazing-fast implementation and it was inspiration to write KTL.
+It is however www-centric and `it` notation is not that useful.

-* [mustache](https://mustache.github.io/) is another briliant templating language, but it still requires specific `{{{ tag }}}` to avoid escaping.
+* [mustache](https://mustache.github.io/) is another brilliant templating language, but it still requires specific `{{{ tag }}}` to avoid escaping.